Fun-withthsi/Arduino-Fan-Automation/README.md

 ## Installation
 1. Connect the DHT sensor and servo motor to the Arduino board following the circuit diagram provided in the 'Circuit Diagram' folder.
-2. Download and install the Arduino IDE from [arduino
+2. Download and install the Arduino IDE from https://www.arduino.cc/
-3.
+3. download or clone the fine and upload to the board